hubertstrawa/budget-app/README.md

 # budget-app
-Budget App written in Javascript for learning purposes.
-Works on Desktop.
+Budget App written in Javascript for learning purposes with my own added functionality.
+Currently it works only on Desktop.